-That you implement full and separate 10-day public examination periods for each of the three sets of documents for which they are required.
+That you implement full and separate 10-day public examination periods for

 IV.C.
 Stealth Arguments

 A relatively recent and growing school bonds cartel tactic is to place the argument supporting the measure, often labelled as "findings," at or near the beginning of the full text of the measure.
 These "findings" are not intended to be, nor can they legally be, a binding part of the contract the district asks the public to approve.
 They have no place in a contract of any sort.
 The district, unlike opponents, therefore get two bites at the apple -- once in the unlimited word-count of the full text, and then again in the argument and rebuttal provided for by the code.
 Opponents are given no such advantage.
 Nor are opponents given an opportunity to rebut a stealth argument.